AdobeDocs/experience-manager-65.de-DE/help/sites-administering/silverpop.md

 >
 >Silverpop integration is **not** available out of the box.
 Download the Silverpop integration package `https://www.adobeaemcloud.com/content/marketplace/marketplaceProxy.html?packagePath=/content/companies/public/adobe/packages/aem620/product/cq-mcm-integrations-silverpop-content` from Package Share and install it on your instance.
 After you have installed the package, you can configure it as described in this document. -->

 Durch die Integration von AEM mit Silverpop Engage können Sie in AEM erstellte E-Mails per Silverpop verwalten und senden.
-Darüber hinaus können Sie die Lead-Management-Funktionen von Silverpop über AEM Formulare auf AEM Seiten verwenden.
+Darüber hinaus können Sie die Silverpop-Funktionen zur Lead-Verwaltung über AEM Forms auf AEM-Seiten verwenden.

 Die Integration bietet die folgenden Funktionen: